Is Shiplap Still In Style? Here’s the Answer for 2025

 Plus, the maximalist aesthetic is replacing minimalism and midcentury styles, and when more is more, an accent wall doesn’t quite cut it.
 If you don’t want your shiplap wall to look like low-budget farmhouse decor, go for floor-to-ceiling, all four walls shiplap.
 It’ll make a much bigger impact and feel more current.

-To recap, there are still instances where shiplap can look stylish and unexpected, and really add to a room.
-They are:
+Now, there are still instances where shiplap can look stylish and unexpected, and really add to a room.
+Mostly, by adding some color to it, or really going all-in on the shiplap trend.

 Colored shiplap

 The easiest way to update shiplap walls is to paint them in a color that feels of the moment.
 Very pale shades of taupe or beige can be just enough contrast to make the look feel more authentic and unique.
-Prefer dark hues?
-Try colors like deep sage green, steely dark blue (I like Benjamin Moore Hale Navy), or almost-black charcoal.
+Prefer moody hues?
+Try colors like olive green, steely blue, or even burgundy or deep purple.

 Vertical Shiplap